 Merton FC, the oldest amateur soccer club in the Borough was established in 1910 and the club has grown steadily and is now firmly established with 6 regular senior teams playing on Saturdays.
-We now have a thriving youth section with teams from u8s upwards.
 It is notably a lot of people having a great deal of fun and making lots of friends.

 Merton FC joined the Southern Amateur League straight after the First World War in the 1919/20 season and won the top division.
 For the first 30 years of its life, the club shared a pitch with Merton Hockey Club on the John Innes Recreation Ground in Merton Park.
 A first and reserve team were fielded along with a third side known as the “Strollers” who played friendly games away from home.
 The “Strollers” were older, senior players who needed to be as good at drinking and socialising as they were at football to qualify for the team.
 This was, so as to enable them to obtain and keep the best available fixtures.